nakabonne/gosivy/README.md

 ```

 #### Go
+Required: >= 1.10.
 Note that you may have a problem because it downloads an untagged binary.
 ```
 go get github.com/nakabonne/gosivy
 ```